HaywireInteractive/OnAllFronts-Public/README.md

 ## What is this?

-ProjectM is a tactical shooter and strategy FPS / RTS game developed with [Unreal Engine 5](https://www.unrealengine.com/en-US/unreal-engine-5), leveraging the new [Mass Entity](https://docs.unrealengine.com/5.0/en-US/overview-of-mass-entity-in-unreal-engine/) ([ECS](https://en.wikipedia.org/wiki/Entity_component_system)) framework to have a very large number of entities not seen in traditional FPS games (tens or hundreds of thousands).
+On All Fronts is a tactical shooter and strategy FPS / RTS game developed with [Unreal Engine 5](https://www.unrealengine.com/en-US/unreal-engine-5), leveraging the new [Mass Entity](https://docs.unrealengine.com/5.0/en-US/overview-of-mass-entity-in-unreal-engine/) ([ECS](https://en.wikipedia.org/wiki/Entity_component_system)) framework to have a very large number of entities not seen in traditional FPS games (tens or hundreds of thousands).
 Think [Squad](https://joinsquad.com/) meets [Foxhole](https://www.foxholegame.com/) meets [PlanetSide 2](https://www.planetside2.com/home) mixed in with massive number of AI controlled soldiers.

 Note that the project has transitioned to closed source so we could use paid assets, but this open source repo will stay around to help others learn the Mass Entity system which is not very well-documented/supported yet.